 Making something your priority your core focus for the year or the time that it takes doesn’t mean you cannot work on any other goals but it means you don’t drop the ball on the core goal.
 You always plan and schedule time for it and if you have to chose one over the other you know which one you will choose.
 What often happens with goals, something else important crops up and because you may not have a deadline for your personal goal you put it off, you prioritise work or family every time.
 Every time you fail to prioritise your own goals you are sending yourself a message that you and your goals are not important.
 You will want to stop doing this.

 4. It needs to be allocated time

 Create a space for your goal in your week, even if you only commit to 30 minutes every week.
-10 minutes a day will write a book was the advice I receive which got me writing.
-The small promise is an easy commitment to make and It creates the momentum for more to come.
+10 minutes a day will write a book was the advice I received many years ago from a friend.
+This advice helped me to overcome my fear and resistance and it got me writing.
+The type of small promise is an easy commitment to make and It creates the momentum for more to come.

 A small step has less resistance and the old “I don’t have time” excuse goes out the window.
 Choose a day and time and stick with it, in this way everyone knows that’s your time and they will be less likely to disturb you.
 If your time is your own.
 Schedule the amount of time you want to allocate to your goal into your calendar and make it sacred.but again start small and don’t try too much at once.

 5. Eliminate the Time wasting Activities

 When people focus on the goal of becoming an early riser they often fail the first couple of attempts.
 They are usually not successful because they fail to change their other habits.
 They try to get up earlier than usual without adjusting their night time habits.
 When they go to bed earlier and stop watching Netflix or social media they find it much easier to do.
 An added bonus from not sitting in front of the tv at night means there is less evening snacking!
 So making time for our goals sometimes begins the night before.